-Our Verdict: If you’re looking for a wide-angle upgrade and you’ve heard of Baader, you should opt for the Hyperion Aspheric eyepiece.
-It’s priced appropriately, provides great correction of aberrations, and it’s easy and comfortable to use for all, including those who wear glasses.
+My Verdict: If you’re looking for a wide-angle upgrade and you’ve heard of Baader, you should opt for the Hyperion Aspheric eyepiece.
+In my opinion it’s priced appropriately, provides great correction of aberrations, and it’s easy and comfortable to use for all, including those who wear glasses.

 Who is the Baader Hyperion 31mm Aspheric Best Suited to?

 The Hyperion Aspheric 31mm eyepiece is a good eyepiece for beginner and intermediate telescope users.
-It’s priced just right to consider as an upgrade, and it performs almost as well as more expensive eyepieces.
+I think it’s priced just right to consider as an upgrade, and it performs almost as well as more expensive eyepieces.

 Expert users, mainly nit-picky expert users, may find the Aspheric lens fun to use due to its lightweight and versatile platform, but to squeeze out that 10% of performance you’re looking for may require doubling the budget.